-A federal judge again declares DACA illegal.
-Issue likely to be decided by Supreme Court
+Federal judge again declares that DACA is illegal with issue likely to be decided by Supreme Court

 The Biden administration tried to satisfy Hanen’s concerns with a new version of DACA that took effect in October 2022 and was subject to public comments as part of a formal rule-making process.

-But Hanen, who was appointed by then-President George W. Bush in 2002, ruled the updated version of DACA was still illegal.
-He had previously said DACA was unconstitutional and it would be up to Congress to enact legislation shielding people under the program, often known as “Dreamers.”
+But Hanen, who was appointed by then-President George W. Bush in 2002, ruled the updated version of DACA was still illegal as the Biden administration’s new version was essentially the same as the old version, started under the Obama administration.
+Hanen had previously said DACA was unconstitutional.

 Hanen also had previously ruled the states had standing to file their lawsuit because they had been harmed by the program.